Mac security 101: How secure are Macs, really?

 FileVault

 FileVault is a disk-encryption feature designed to prevent unauthorized access to data.
-Apple introduced the feature in Mac OS X 10.3.
+Apple introduced the security feature in Apple Mac OS X 10.3.
 Mac OS X 10.7 and later use FileVault 2, which offers full-disk encryption (FDE).

 iCloud Keychain